SGrannemann/Star-Trek-Scripts-NLP-Playground/README.md

 ## Data collection and cleaning
 This playground currently uses the following data:
 - A dataset with the scripts of the episodes, taken from here: https://www.kaggle.com/gjbroughton/start-trek-scripts

+- A dataset of plot descriptions that I scraped from the Wikipedia articles.
+The scripts for downloading the files and extracting the actual descriptions of the plots can be found in the data folder.

 The _use cases_ that are currently planned are: